 “Specifications” means: (a) the standard published specifications for the Services; (b) any supplemental description of technical, functional, design, performance, in the applicable technical Documentation; and (c) any specifications or description set out or incorporated by reference in an applicable Order Form.

-“Statement of Work” or “SOW” means a statement of work duly executed by Customer and Global Relay which references the Agreement and sets forth the specific Services or project subscribed for by Customer and related details.
+“Statement of Work” or “SOW” means a statement of work duly executed by Customer and Global Relay which references the Agreement and sets out the specific Services or project subscribed for by Customer and related details.

 “Static Archive” means a customized Global Relay Archive for existing Archived Data of Customer with online access for Administrator(s), but no new data flow.